 The Readux 2 User Manual offers step-by-step instructions on how to use Readux.

-ECDS is pleased to partner with other institutions that are interested in using Readux to enhance engagement with digital collections.
+ECDS is pleased to partner with other institutions interested in using Readux.
+Learn more about the support we offer to potential partners.
 Our current partnerships include:

 - • The University of North Carolina Press is co-publishing Readux digital scholarly editions with ECDS of five vernacular sacred American songbooks as a part of the Sounding Spirit initiative.